TechLabs-Ruhr/solar-score/README.md

 ## Examples / Functions
 Our project includes the following features:
 - SignUp - Create your own user profile.
-Enter your location, the power of your solar plant and a secure password.
+Enter your name, mailadress, location, the power of your solar plant, a username and a secure password.
-- LogIn - Enter your user data to log in.
+- LogIn - Enter your user data (mail and password) to log in.
-- Dashboard - Visit your dashboard and create your prediction by clicking the button.
-You will receive a plot and a table with hourly data.
+- Dashboard - Visit your dashboard and create your personal prediction by clicking the button.
+You will receive a plot and a table with hourly data for your solar plant.
 - Logout - Finished?
 Click here to signout.

 ## Roadmap